robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Would you like to sit down?"

 Lauren sat, carefully.
-She placed her keys on her knee instead of the table, as if not to take up more space than necessary.
+She placed her keys on her knee instead of the table.
 Her tote stayed on her shoulder.

-Mara eyed her calmly.
+Mara eyed her, impassive.

 "My name is Mara."
 The words came out quiet, measured.
 "What would you like to know?"

-Lauren looked around the room again, searching — then hastily returned, as if remembering her manners.
+Lauren was looking around the room again, searching.
+She hastily returned, as if remembering her manners.

-"Sorry, I'm Lauren."
+"Sorry.
+I'm Lauren."
 She stopped, pressing her fist against her lips for a beat.
-"I want to understand why he's not in maintenance anymore."
+"I just want to understand why he's here and not in maintenance."

 Mara's mouth went into a thin line.

-"Maintenance wasn't working."

-Lauren's head went back slightly.

-"I'm not sure I follow."

-"Maintenance expected Charlie to solve problems by force," Mara explained.
-"That's not how he works."

-"What do you mean?"
+“Maintenance gave him work that needs shoulders.
+He needs work that requires hands.”

+Lauren stared at her for a moment.

+"His father arranged Maintenance."

-Mara folded her hands.
+Mara held Lauren in her gaze.

-"He slows down when faced with a problem," she replied, "and then, he handles things carefully."
+"Alright," she said.

+Lauren's shoulders moved slightly forward.
+She took in a slow deep breath and let it out in a short puff.

-Lauren stared at the table.
+And stared at the window.

-"And I suppose that approach doesn't work in maintenance."

-Mara tapped the table once.
-"Correct.
-And in Wardrobe, it's required."

-Lauren looked at the pattern paper on Mara's table.

-"May I ask what is this for?"

-Mara gestured towards the open window.
-Morning at the Historical Faire was in full swing: the voices of actors in the marketplace proclaiming the virtues of their onions and turnips could be heard in the distance.

-"New production.
-The Faire wants a shopkeeper line."

-Lauren's eyebrows rose.

-"You make them here yourselves?"

-"Been doing so for years," Mara said.
-"Almost since the Faire opened.
-The owners weren't happy with what we were getting from overseas."

-Lauren's head tipped with appreciation.
-She glanced at the sewing machines on the next table.

-"We make costumes and maintain them," Mara continued.
-"And alter them, if need be.
-Store seasonal items after we've prepared them for next season."

-The steamer hissed as the shouting of the vendors seemed to grow louder.

-"So, this isn't just repair.
-It's— a trade."

-"Several trades," said Mara.
-"People think all we do is stitch torn seams."
-She stood.
-"We're a workshop.
-Cloth just happens to be our material."
+Mara waited.

-Lauren looked thoughtful for a moment, then seemed to remember something.
+"I'm just concerned for his future,” Lauren said finally.
+She looked thoughtful for a moment, then seemed to remember something.
 Reaching into her tote bag, she produced a folded piece of cloth, which she handed to Mara.

 "Charlie showed me this last night," she said.
 "The lace had separated from the cap.
 He'd sewn it back."